 Lego parts are fundamentally made to fit together: dimensions can be derived reasoning on simple constructions.

-After determining the basic dimensions of 8mm×9.6mm and the 0.1mm play, we need to find these measures which constitute the next important set:
+After determining the basic dimensions and the Lego “grid” of 8mm×9.6mm we need to find these measures:

 We start from the fact that the horizontal design spacing of knobs is exacty 8mm.